KelvinJC/Click-bait/README.md

 ## Report
-### Included below is a single page infographic detailing the important insights from my analysis.
+### Included below is a single page infographic detailing some important insights from my analysis.

 ![](images/infographic.jpg)